zetech-ict/Carrers-networking-platform-for-college-graduates-and-potential-employers/README.md

 Database
 Web browser
 Operating system #Functional requirements
-##Admin module
+### .Admin module
-Login as admin
+-Login as admin
-Manage users, employers, graduates and log out
+-Manage users, employers, graduates and log out -Manage jobs
-Manage jobs
-Manage details
+-Manage details
-##Users module
+### .Users module
-login
+-login
-create account
+-create account
-post jobs
+-post jobs
-apply jobs
+-apply jobs
-upload cv
+-upload cv
-log out
+-log out
-##Non-functional requirements
+## Non-functional requirements
+-The system should be user friendly
+-The system should be easy to access
+-The system should be secure